kirknorth/continental-sample/README.md

     <img src="images/range_error.png" alt="range_error" width="700px" height="319px">
 </p>

 I originally speculated the bimodality was the result of beam broadening offsetting the position, e.g., smaller resolution volume closer to host vehicle (peak around 0 cm), larger resolution volume further from host vehicle (peak around 60 cm).
-However, upon further inspection, it appears the bimodality is due to directional miscalibration, where the position of objects approaching the host vehicle are systematically overestimated, on average by approx. 60 cm.
+However, upon further inspection, it appears the bimodality is due to directional miscalibration or offset, where the range of objects approaching the host vehicle are systematically overestimated by the radar, on average by approx. 60 cm.
 This can be seen in the two-dimensional density plot between range differences and reference velocity.
 Range data is binned every 10 cm and velocity data is binned every 0.5 kph.
 The two distributions are clearly separated in this plot, one distribution for objects moving towards the host vehicle and one distribution for objects moving away from the host vehicle.

 <p align="center">
     <img src="images/velocity_range_bias.png" alt="velocity_range_bias" width="500px" height="398px">